Bayesian Inference from Non-Ignorable Network Sampling Designs: Introduction

-The purpose of this paper is to propose methodology such that: \begin{enumerate} \item Allows us to perform inferences in cases where the sampling mechanism is non-ignorable. \item Takes into account all relevant sources of uncertainty, \emph{i.e.}, uncertainty regarding the underlying social network, the sampling mechanism and the parameters of the model. \item Models the dependence structure of the response explicitly by using the social network structure. \item Is modular, in the sense that different priors and likelihoods can be used for the components of the model. \end{enumerate} We developed a general framework that accomplishes these four objectives.
-The underlying network structure is understood as a random graph model.
+In this paper we propose methodology that achieves multiple goals.
+(1) Allows us to perform inferences in cases where the sampling mechanism is non-ignorable.
+(2) Takes into account all relevant sources of uncertainty, \emph{i.e.}, uncertainty regarding the underlying social network, the sampling mechanism and the parameters of the model.
+(3) Models the dependence structure of the response explicitly by using the social network structure.
+(4) Is modular, in the sense that different priors and likelihoods can be used for the components of the model.
+(5) Allows inference for both finite population and infinite super population estimands.
+We developed a general framework that accomplishes these five objectives.
+The underlying network structure is understood as a statistical network model.
 The dependence structure of the responses given the social network is modeled via a Markov Random Field (MRF).
 We write likelihoods for the sampling mechanisms given the graph.
-Inferences on the model are performed using a Bayesian approach \cite{Rober}.
+Inferences on the model are performed using a Bayesian approach \citep{Rober}.
+One of the challenges we had to deal with was that only part of the network is observed, and the number of unobserved nodes and edges is unknown, this involves a problem of variable dimension.
+We solved this difficulty by employing Bayesian model averaging (see \cite{RafteMadigVolin} and \cite{Rober}, Section 7.4).
+Once the dimension is fixed, MCMC techniques for MRF's are developed, this was particularly hard because the joint distribution for an MRF cannot be written in close form (all is needed is to write the quotients for the Metropolis ratio).
 An important contribution of this paper is that it departs from the generality of Rubin's framework in the sense that instead of considering a joint distribution for all the elements in the model with no structure at all, we impose a series of conditional independence statements among them that correspond to reasonable general assumptions about sampling on social networks problems.
+These conditional independence statements and the strategy we propose for computing the posterior (Section \ref{sec-inference}), allow our approach to be modular: \emph{i.e.}, our methodology enables the statistician to propose different distributions for the random graph model and the MRF, given the sampling mechanism.

-A very interesting feature of our framework is that it allows us to circumvent the assumptions established in \cite{SalgaHecka} and \cite{Hecka2}) in order to guarantee consistency of the Volz-Heckathorn estimator for RDS sampling.
+A surprising feature of our framework is that it allows us to circumvent the assumptions established in \cite{SalgaHecka} and \cite{Hecka2} in order to guarantee consistency of the Volz-Heckathorn estimator for RDS sampling.
 We elaborate on this point in the discussion.